Causal Temporal Reasoning for Markov Decision Processes: Experimental Evaluation

-\item \textit{Beyond the counterfactual past:} while the previous experiment demonstrated the scenario of Fig.~\ref{fig:trajectories_c}, where the intervention is applied only to the counterfactual past, here we want to demonstrate the scenario of of Fig.~\ref{fig:trajectories_d}, where we can simultaneously reason about both the counterfactual past and the post-interventional future.
-To do so, we observe path realizations $\tau$ under the random policy for $2$ time steps only, and apply the intervention after the first time step.
-This corresponds to the property $I_{@ 1}.P_{=?}(\phi)$.
-This implies that we evaluate $\phi$ on paths are counterfactual in the first part (because we apply $I$ in the past, conditioned by $\tau$) and post-interventional for the second part (because to evaluate $\phi$, we need paths of length $10$ that extend beyond the observed $\tau$).
-The results of this experiment are in Fig.~\ref{fig:from_first_step_optimal_vs_random_intrv}.
-In brief, we observe a distribution of counterfactual probabilities very similar to that of Fig.~\ref{fig:from_first_step_optimal_vs_random} (for the same argument made for the sanity check experiment).
+\review{In Fig.~\ref{fig:from_first_step_optimal_vs_random_intrv} we provide results of a generalized counterfactual query, that is, involving both the counterfactual past and the subsequent future evolution of the system.} To do so, we draw paths $\tau$ under $\pi$ of length $2$ and apply $I$ after the first time step.
+This results in paths that are counterfactual in the first part (because we apply $I$ in the past, conditioned by $\tau$) and post-interventional in the second part (because to evaluate $\phi$, we need paths longer than the observed $\tau$).

-\end{enumerate} In Figure~\ref{fig:traces}, we show a sample of paths drawn for experiment 2 (plots (a) and (b)) and experiment 3 (plot (c)).
-The figure clearly shows the difference between between a ``pure'' counterfactual query (experiment 2, where we restrict our attention to the observed past) and a generalized counterfactual query (experiment 3, where we look at the future evolution beyond the observed path).